 Colour: may vary from black to brown to grey

-Roof rats will most likely get into your home or business places through power lines or trees.
+Roof rats will most likely get into places through power lines or trees.
 They nest in attics, trees or wall voids.
 Roof Rats like fruit but will feed on just about anything.
 These rats may travel nearly 50 feet from their nest to seek out water and food sources.
 Notable for its thin body, big and hairless ears.
 Their tail is longer compared to the head and body combined.

 Roof rats, often referred to as black rats are outstanding climbers that tend to nest above the ground.
 In the wild, roof rats dwell in dense vegetation, shrubs, and trees.
 They look for safe, elevated locations just like cabinets, attics, sheetrock ceilings, and walls in domestic surroundings.
 They may enter into homes through trees located nearby windows or eaves.
 Compared to the Norway rat, roof rats often limit their geographical selection to ocean-influenced and warm environments.